lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-Now lets check it out:
+Personally, I got this particular cubic-bezier formula (<code>.25, .25, .25, 1.25</code>) memorised and frequently use it for both animations and transitions.
+You can play with the final number to increase or decrease how far past 100% the animation goes.

+Here's the updated Codepen:

-<iframe height='420' scrolling='no' title='Animating items once they're loaded (scale, rotation)' src='//codepen.io/lenymo/embed/aGobRN/?height=420&theme-id=light&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>
+<iframe class="codepen" height='420' scrolling='no' title='Animating items once they're loaded (scale, rotation)' src='//codepen.io/lenymo/embed/aGobRN/?height=420&theme-id=light&default-tab=css,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>

 ## Browser support and progressive enhancement

 The CSS properties we've used here (animation, nth-child, etc) are well supported in modern browsers and they degrade gracefully.
 If animations aren't supported, the items will appear immediately.

-Here's the browser support according to [Can I use](https://caniuse.com/):
+Here's the browser support according to [can I use](https://caniuse.com/):

 * [nth-child](https://caniuse.com/#feat=css-sel3).
 * [animation (including @keyframes)](https://caniuse.com/#feat=css-animation).

-The animations work fine until you get to IE 9 in which case the animations don't work and items will appear instantly (which is fine).
+The animations work fine until you get to IE 9, when the animations don't work and items will appear instantly (which is fine).

-The other major culprits are old versions of mobile browsers.
+The other major culprits are older mobile browsers.

-Movile Safari requires vendor prefixing even in relatively recent versions (i.e. v8 released in 2014) and has only partial support in older versions (most recently in v5.1 released in 2012).
+Mobile Safari requires the <code>-webkit</code> vendor prefix in relatively recent versions (eg. v8, released in 2014) and has only partial support in older versions (most recently in v5.1, released in 2012).

 It's a similar story with Android devices, which have only partial support in anything prior to Android v4 (released in 2011).
-After Android v4 animations are supported using vendor prefixing (-webkit).
+After Android v4 animations are supported using the <code>-webkit</code> vendor prefix.

 It's important to keep all of this in perspective though.
 In the event that animations aren't supported, the page is still functional.
-All that is missing is the animation.
+All that's missing is the animation.
 These degrade nice and gracefully.